tomtom-international/osm-bots/bot-double-inner-ring/README.md

 * The `verifier.duplicating-way-is-not-member-of-any-relation.active` informs BOT, if it should verify that duplicating way is not a member of any relation
   (default value is true).
 >   --run.parameters.verifier.duplicating-way-is-not-member-of-any-relation.active=true

+* The `verifier.duplicating-way-is-not-reverted-coastline.active` informs BOT, if it should verify that duplicating way is not a coast-line with geometry other than inner ring way (default value is true).
+>   --run.parameters.verifier.duplicating-way-is-not-reverted-coastline.active=true

 * The `verifier.inner-ring-way-has-no-tags.active` informs BOT, if it should verify that inner ring way has not tags (default value is true).
 >   --run.parameters.verifier.inner-ring-way-has-no-tags.active=true